How to Sell a House As-Is in Ohio

 Selling a house as-is in Ohio doesn’t mean sweeping known problems about the house under the rug.

-A good time to fill out the Residential Property Disclosure Form is prior to listing your home or requesting an offer so that you know it’s taken care of.
+A good time to fill out the Residential Property Disclosure Form is before listing your home or requesting an offer so that you know it’s completed.

 According to the document, the owner must answer all questions in the disclosure form, even if they haven’t lived in the property.
 If something doesn’t apply to your house, you can write it as not applicable, and if you don’t know the answer to a question, such as when the roof was last repaired, you can write unknown.

-The form will walk you through documenting what you know about things like the type of water supply system, the type of sewer system, if there was ever any fire damage to the property, and if there are any other material defects that you know about.
+The form will walk you through documenting what you know about things like the type of water supply system, the type of sewer system, past incidents of fire damage to the property, and any other material defects that you know about.

 You’ll also be prompted to fill out information about termite damage if there are problems or defects in the electrical or plumbing systems, and if you know of the presence of hazardous materials in the home, such as lead-based paint or asbestos.